VikingoCH/laravel12-app-starter/README.md

 **"Laravel Translation UI" package on first translations:import command is not reading any translation done in lang files, i.e. only reads complete en-files and the keys in another language.
 Therefore translations have to be done through package interface and copied back to lang folder.**

 So following procedure is recomended before running first import:
-1. Import en-translations from "Laravel Lang" package
+1. Import en-translations from `Laravel Lang` package
-2. Use "Extract untranslated strings" package to read and clean en-translations files before importing them to "Laravel Translation UI" package.
+2. Use `Extract untranslated strings` package to read and clean en-translations files before importing them to Laravel `Translation UI` package.
-3. Import en-translations to "Laravel Translation UI" package and create needed trasnlations through UI.
+3. Import en-translations to `Laravel Translation UI` package and create needed trasnlations through UI.
-4. Export translations files back to he APP from "Laravel Translation UI" package.
+4. Export translations files back to he APP from `Laravel Translation UI` package.